What's New:iOS App Released + New Feb Model Update

 Fast-track partnership path

-Centerview Compensation Overview
+Centerview Partners Compensation Overview

 Centerview Partners leads the street on compensation, regularly paying the highest bonuses among all banks.
 The firm's ultra-selective hiring and pure strategic advisory focus mean analysts work directly with C-suite executives on transformational M&A. First-year bonuses routinely exceed $150K, with top performers approaching $170K.
 The partnership model and absence of capital markets or trading operations mean deal economics flow directly to bankers.
 Centerview's client roster reads like the Fortune 100, and the deal flow is unmatched in quality and scale.
 While the hours are among the most demanding on the Street, the compensation, learning, and exit opportunities justify the intensity.
 Nearly all analysts exit to megafund private equity or remain for the partnership track.